1. Where is the Salisbury University Writing Center located?

 Yes, at the Writing Center we are here to help you at any stage of your writing.
 If you are at the beginning of an assignment and have ideas but nothing written down, we can give you feedback.
 If you think you have a fairly polished draft, we can also look at your work together.
 You can receive assistance at any stage in your personal writing process.

-All of them.
 The staff at the Writing Center is trained to help not only writers of English papers, but also writers working on a wide array of assignments such as lab reports; PowerPoint presentations; longer, research-intensive papers; response papers; lesson plans; personal statements for graduate school and scholarship applications; and much more.
 We are here to help students in all disciplines.
 In fact, since the Writing Center opened in 2005, we have helped writers with papers assigned by nearly every department on campus.

 The consultants at our center have been selected for their strong writing skills.
 They have also been through extensive training, making them familiar with many different types of writing.
 It is possible to request a certain consultant if they are available during the time you wish to meet.
 Additionally, if you want to work with a consultant who has a background in a certain subject area, our consultants represent a variety of majors and minors—not just English.